 Most businesses are not writing and structuring their company Blog posts correctly.

-Blog postings can deliver traffic, create sales leads and boost revenue… when created correctly.
+Blog postings can deliver traffic through organic ranking, create sales leads and boost revenue… when created correctly.

 Writing a Blog post is probably the best and the quickest way for companies to spread the word about their brand, develop authority in the eyes of customers, and with Google.
 However, writing a random Blog post without a goal won’t do you any good.

 A Blog Posts Must Have a Measurable GOAL

 What?
 Posting on a Blog isn’t just for fun and entertainment?